 Our specialist asbestos solicitors can review the file from your previous asbestos claim and advise you on whether any further asbestos compensation can be paid to you.

-Even in cases where no civil asbestos compensation claim can be pursued, we can help further.
+Even in cases where no civil asbestos compensation claim can be pursued, we can still help.
 There are a number of government schemes for benefits and lump sum payments.
 We regularly help people with applications for Industrial Injuries Disablement Benefit (IIDB), payments under the Pneumoconiosis etc (Workers’ Compensation) Act 1979 (PWCA), 2008 Diffuse Mesothelioma Scheme and the Diffuse Mesothelioma Payment Scheme (DMPS).
-Such fall backs are to be welcomed and hopefully ensure that sufferers and families received at least some asbestos compensation following the devastating affects asbestos related conditions can cause.
+Such fall backs are to be welcomed and hopefully ensure that sufferers and families receive at least some asbestos compensation following the devastating affects asbestos-related conditions can cause.

 Even if you don’t think you can claim asbestos compensation, get in touch with us.
 It’s best to check and be sure than always be wondering, ‘what if’.

 Asbestos claims are not just about money, although this can help with additional expenses such as travel to hospital appointments, private treatment costs, increased heating bills and any aids and equipment that need to be bought, for example.

 Bringing a claim against a former employer, even one that is no longer trading, holds them to account for their negligence.
 The companies knew or should have known that asbestos was dangerous and failed to protect their employees from the deadly material and this is why asbestos claims can be brought.